digital-ai/release-integration-sdk-workshop/README.md

 1. Install Digital.ai Release 22.2.4
    a.
 Wait for resources with xl kube check
    b.
 Discover how to open the page and login
-   c.
-Discover how to check postgres and rabbitmq password
 2. OIDC setup (use Identity service)
 3. Upgrade Release 22.3.1
 4. Clean